Docmosis/tornado-docker/README.md

 - `mailUseSsl`
   Enable SSL security on the connection to the mail server.
 Default false.

+- `mailConnectRetryMaxTimes`
+  Set the maximum number of attempts to connect to the mail server.
+  Default 2.

+- `mailConnectRetryMinWaitMillis`
+  Set the minimum wait time to get a connection to the mail server.
+  Default 5000ms.

+- `mailConnectRetryMaxWaitMillis`
+  Set the maximum wait time to get a connection to the mail server.
+  Default 20000ms.

+- `mailConnectRetryRebuildTransport`
+  Rebuild the Message Transport object on failure to connect.
+Default true.

+- `mailSendRetryMaxTimes`
+  Set the maximum number of attempts to send email.
+Default 2.

+- `mailCustomHeadersAdd`
+  Add a custom mail header.
+Default true.

+- `mailCustomHeadersName`
+  Set the custom header name.
+Default X-DWS-Tag-1

   ```
   docker run \
    -e DOCMOSIS_MAILENABLED=true \